drkocoglu/Multiphase-Production-Forecasting-Models/README.md

 # Multiphase-Production-Forecasting-Models

 This repository is for educational purposes only.
-The script provides a flexible method to create forecasting models with multiple RNN variations.
+The script provides a flexible method to create **Multiphase Time Series Forecasting** models with multiple RNN variations.
 The contents of the scripts provided in this repository can be modified to achieve your own personal goals.

 ##